centiservice/matssocket/consumer-canary/README.md

 npm run install:local
 ```

+## 2) IntelliJ: Turn off "TypeScript -> Recompile on changes"

+.. otherwise you'll get .js files from .tsx files.
+None of the apps expects this.

 ## npm tasks

 * `npm run install:local`: Runs `npm install` on all apps, using your local library build.